 Figure 3-2 CAN Network Connections, Console Addresses, and Termination

 Manual Gun Controller Addresses

 The manual gun controller addresses are set through software.
 Each controller must have a unique address.
 Up to four manual guns can be included in a system.
-Refer to the Prodigy Manual Gun Controller manual for instructions.
+Refer to the gun controller manual for instructions.